Digital Marketing Career Progression

 Digital Marketing Career Progress in Digital Agency

-Interns don’t get paid a lot, typically making S$800 to slightly over S$1,000 a month.
-The job contract term typically spans between 1 to 3 months and even lasting 6 months in some cases, during which interns are expected to assist multiple teams working on everything from content writing to landing page creation and setting up digital ad campaigns.
-There is a steep learning curve and the job scope is demanding.
+To start, interns usually make an average of about S$1,000 a month.
+The job contract typically spans 3 months and up to 6 months in some cases, during which interns need to assist multiple teams working on everything from content writing to landing page creation and setting up digital ad campaigns.
+There is a steep learning curve, and the job scope is demanding.
 However, this is an accelerated learning path where one can acquire a wide range of digital marketing skills in a short time.

 Interns can then progress to Digital Account Executives or various Digital Marketing Specialist roles.
 The Digital Account Executive is a client servicing role, more of a generalist.
-Depending on the size of the agency, he/she may or may not need to get hands-on with platforms.
-However, a Digital Account Executive should still have a general understanding of digital marketing channels and disciplines.
+Depending on the size of the agency, they may or may not need to get hands-on with platforms.
+However, a Digital Account Executive should still have an understanding of the various digital marketing channels and disciplines.

-The Digital Account Executive takes up the key role in communication between the agency and the client.
-He/she relays the client’s request and expectation to the digital marketing specialists, who are in charge of campaign execution.
+The Digital Account Executive assumes the key role in communication between the agency and the client.
+They will need to relay the client’s request and expectations to the digital marketing specialists, who are in charge of campaign execution.

 Specialists, on the other hand, rarely communicate with clients.
-They work in the back and focus on the granular implementation of each project.
-Here’s an analogy: in the health sector, you have the general practitioners and medical specialists (e.g. Cardiologists, Neurologists, Surgeons, etc.).
+They work on the execution and focus on the granular implementation of each project.
+An example of this differentiation is in the health sector; you have general practitioners and medical specialists (e.g. Cardiologists, Neurologists, Surgeons, etc.).

 A Digital Marketing Specialist will require at least a year of experience within a specific discipline.
-The job scope is technical in nature and requires deep subject matter expertise in each respective field.
+The job scope is technical and requires deep subject matter expertise in each respective field.

-Within a couple of years, Digital Account Executives get promoted to Digital Account Managers and Digital Marketing Specialists progress to take on lead roles, managing a team of junior specialists.
+Depending on your skills and experiences, Digital Account Executives get promoted to Digital Account Managers within a few years.
+On the other hand, Digital Marketing Specialists progress to take on lead roles, managing a team of junior specialists.
 A Digital Director/Head of Digital role typically requires at least 8-10 years of experience.

 Digital Marketing Career Progression in Client Side